StateX: Enhancing RNN Recall via Post-training State Expansion: Introduction

 Overall, our contributions include:

 \begin{itemize} \item To the best of our knowledge, \OURS represents the first work that focuses on expanding the state size of RNNs through post-training. \item For two popular RNN variants, GLA and Mamba2, we design simple and effective state expansion techniques and training recipes for efficient post-training. \item We evaluate our method on public 1.3B checkpoints.
-Our results show consistent improvements in recall-intensive tasks, in-context learning, and long-context retrieval, without sacrificing performance on common-sense reasoning benchmarks. \end{itemize}
+Our results show consistent improvements in recall-intensive and in-context learning tasks, without sacrificing performance on common-sense reasoning benchmarks. \end{itemize}